RobCTs/Basic-Gesture-Controlled-Robot-Game/README.md

    cd /opt/Aldebaran/choregraphe-suite-2.5.10.7-linux64
    ./choregraphe &

-    connect virtual robot
-   get port from edit preferences virtual robot

-   Go to Host (OR WINDOWS, but need to convert the export to set) export PEPPER_IP=127.0.0.1 and export PEPPER_PORT=33583 setx PEPPER_IP "127.0.0.1"  and setx PEPPER_PORT "33583" and run pepper_cmd - Should show on Choregraphe
 ```

+### Connecting the Virtual Robot on Choregraphe to the Pepper Server
+On WSL/Ubuntu:
+1. Open Choregraphe
+2. Edit -> Preferences -> Virtual Robot -> Get the port number
+On Windows:
+3. setx PEPPER_IP "127.0.0.1"  and setx PEPPER_PORT "33583"

 ## Conclusion
-This project successfully implements an interactive system for Pepper to play Rock Paper Scissors and Guess My Gesture games with users.
-The robot can assume predefined postures, recognize user inputs through speech or touch, and provide appropriate feedback.
-The implementation emphasizes a user-friendly and engaging experience, leveraging Pepper's motion and speech capabilities.
-Future improvements could include enhancing the speech recognition accuracy and expanding the range of games and interactions.
+This project demonstrates the development of a Human Robot Interaction system for the Pepper robot to engage with users in two interactive games.
+The system leverages speech recognition, gesture recognition, and dialog management to provide a smooth and engaging user experience.
+The implementation includes a tablet interface for user interaction and a Pepper server for posture control, speech recognition, and dialog management.
+The system allows users to play Rock Paper Scissors and Guess My Gesture games with the robot, providing instant feedback and personalized interactions.
+Robot postures are personalized based on the age of the participant.
+The project showcases the potential of interactive systems for robots to engage with users in a fun and interactive way.